 The course in physiology is based on the lessons learned from biophysics, biochemistry, biology and normal morphology.
-The student learns about the normal function of the organism.
-She or he acquires the basic concepts in physiology and learns the principles of measurement of physiological events.
+The student learns about the normal functioning of the organism.
+She or he acquires the basic concepts in physiology and learns the principles of measurements in physiology.
 She or he is encouraged in accordance with the concepts, to interpret the results of the measurements.
-The student develops the ability to independently solve problems and critical thinking and encourages the habit of self-education.
+The aims of physiology course are that a student develops the critical thinking and ability of solving problems independently and it encourages the habit of self-education.